 - Source references is a layer which allows to identify the prevailing data sources used for each DTM grid cell.
 Activating the identification function in the sources layer will reveal for each DTM cell which survey data set or composite DTM was used with a link to their metadata from the CDI Data Discovery and Access service or Sextant Catalogue service.
 Grey areas are derived from GEBCO.

 - Quality Index is an improved source reference layer with quality indication.
 Metadata has been expanded with characterization of the dataset by vertical, horizontal and temporal indicators, purpose of the survey, and information about commonly adopted standards.
 Analysis has resulted in extra maps with Quality Indicators for each source reference.
-A report about the Quality Index analysis method and results can be downloaded, while the maps can be viewed and interrogated for metadata.

 - High Resolution bathymetry is a multi-resolution layer which allows to view, zoom in, interrogate for metadata, and download of a collection of higher resolution composite DTMs (HR-DTMs) for selected areas.
 The resolution of HR-DTMs varies between 1/32 and 1/512 arc minutes, depending on local data policy of data providers.